Pointed Pen

 Start with a G nib (Nikko or Zebra).
 They are less prone to catching on paper fibers or spraying ink when you apply pressure.

 New nibs come coated in a light factory oil that causes ink to bead up.
 Before your first use, pass the nib briefly through a flame or scrub it gently with a toothbrush and dish soap, then rinse.
 This removes the coating and lets ink flow evenly.
+Skipping this step is the single most common reason a brand-new nib feels scratchy or refuses to hold ink for a full stroke.

 Ink